kalgynirae/recipes/monday_krishna_dal.md

 *   water
 *   1 tbsp lemon juice
 *   1/2 tsp turmeric
-*   1/4 cup shredded coconut
+*   1/6 cup unsweetened coconut flakes
 *   1 tsp salt

 and boil for roughly 20 minutes (until the beans are soft and falling apart).